jparnzen/RepData_PeerAssessment1/PA1_template.md

 ### 2. Process/transform the data (if necessary) into a format suitable for your analysis

-We see that the `date` column is currently just a string although it is in ISO date format.
+We see that the `date` column is currently just a string, although it is in ISO date format.
 We convert that column to R's `Date` type, and then get a summary view of the data table's columns.
 We're particularly interested in the statistics for the `steps` column.

 ```r